-Why Alternative WordPress Login Url Is Needed?
+Why Do You Need an Alternative WordPress Login URL?

 Everybody knows that they can access their WordPress site via (name_of_site_goes_here)/wp-login.php.
-This is great for your convenience, but it also opens the door to would-be attackers, because if everybody knows how to do this, then so do the bad people.
+This is great for your convenience, but it also opens the door to would-be attackers.
+Because if everybody knows how to do this, then so do the bad people.

-So, next they will try the usual login URL, then cross their fingers and type in “admin” as the username, because it’s the one that WordPress creates by default, and some people don’t ever bother to change theirs.
-If “admin” gets them in, then the last hurdle is the password (and hopefully you’re someone who makes it difficult for the bad guys by using a password manager so they can’t surreptitiously record which keys you hit.)
+So, next they will try the usual login URL, then cross their fingers and type in “admin” as the username.
+Because it’s the one that WordPress creates by default, and some people don’t ever bother to change theirs.
+If “admin” gets them in, then the last hurdle is the password.
+And hopefully you’re someone who makes it difficult for the bad guys by using a password manager.
+So they can’t surreptitiously record which keys you hit.

-Now, a password is a pretty big hurdle to get over, so it’s most likely going to be the one that finally trips up our Hacker.
+Now, a password is a pretty big hurdle to get over.
+So it’s most likely going to be the one that finally trips up our Hacker.
 Hooray!
-Your site is safe from the forces of darkness, but that doesn’t mean that your troubles are over.
+Your site is safe from the forces of darkness – but that doesn’t mean that your troubles are over.

 Change WordPress Login URL with Better WP Security Plugin